Sexual Trauma Healing

 - What is safety to you?
 Safety vs. comfortability?
 When do you feel safe/unsafe?

-- What is an internal sense of safety?
+- What is your internal sense of safety?
 Sensations?
 Resources which you use to feel safe?

 - What biases do you hold?
 About the world and sex?